calimero-network/calimero-sdk-js/docs/collections.md

 # CRDT Collections Guide

 Calimero provides conflict-free replicated data types (CRDTs) for automatic state synchronization.
 Values are serialized with Calimero's Borsh encoder, so data written from JavaScript matches the bytes produced by Rust services as long as both sides agree on the same Borsh schema.

-Complex/nested structures (maps of sets, vectors of maps, etc.) now hydrate automatically thanks to the Borsh migration.
+Complex nested structures (maps of sets, vectors of maps, etc.) work automatically with **zero manual intervention**.
+The SDK automatically tracks changes in nested collections and propagates them across nodes.

 ## UnorderedMap<K, V>